yateenbbaluja/mqttazureiotedge/README.md

-# mqttazureiotedge
+# MQTT-AZURE-IOT-EDGE
-This project includes not edge custom module with controller code with the help of Mqtt
+This project includes iot edge custom module with controller code with the help of Mqtt
+# TECHNOLOGIES:
+  Azure IoT Edge
+  Docker
+  MQTT
+  Azure Tables